rust-project-primer/book/src/ecosystem/web-frontend.md

 The idea is that you can compose these small components into bigger applications.
 Yew also comes with a plugin for [routing](https://docs.rs/yew-router/latest/yew_router/).

+One thing that is nice about Yew is that the `html!` macro it uses very closely resembles HTML.
+There is not a steep learning curve if you are familiar with it.
+The only downside with it is that values require quoting, you can see that to have text inside a paragraph element, you need to write `<p>{"Text here"}</p>`.
+Another downside of it is that the state handles it uses require cloning, which adds some clutter to the code.

 ### Example: Yew Todo App

 Here is an example of a todo-list application written in Yew.
 It showcases